ritesh423/ritesh423/README.md

 </p>

 <p align="center">
- I am student who enjoys programming and want to learn and explore new things.
+ I am a student who enjoys programming and want to learn and explore new things.
 Currently I am learning react and I have a good grasp of Front End Development.
 Other than programming I like singing and playing guitar and ofcourse watching anime:p
 </p>
 </br>
 </br>